No. 406

 SubscribeThe growing body of evidence revealing that governments with greater representation of women are more likely to prioritize issues such as the environment, education, healthcare, and social welfare—policies that enhance societal well-being and promote equality.

-Key achievements in promoting feminist leadership at both local and regional levels.
+Highlighting successful women-led initiatives worldwide promoting feminist leadership at both local and regional levels.

 One study based in Germany found that teams that included women performed better on highly complex tasks compared to all-male teams; the range of different thinking patterns increased team creativity overall.
 Management Science, 2013.